pilif/sacy/README.markdown

 You can provide a `-o` parameter to `build.php` to have `block_asset_compile.php` written in another directory of your choice.

 If you use `-z g` or `-z b`, the files inside the archive will be compressed using either gzip (g) or bzip2 (b).
 Be mindful though that for such a .phar file to be usable, the target machine needs the corresponding compression extension to be loaded.

-**Note:** If you indent to use the official, external tools instead of the PHP ports (see below), you don't have to include any of the PHP native tools into the bundle (aside of CSSMin for which there are no external replacements)
+**Note:** If you indend to use the official, external tools instead of the PHP ports (see below), you don't have to include any of the PHP native tools into the bundle (aside of CSSMin for which there are no external replacements)